No products in the cart.

-Occipital Lobe Damage: How It Affects Vision & Recovery Process
+Occipital Lobe Damage: How It Affects Vision & The Recovery Process

 medical illustration of brain highlighting occipital lobe damage

-Occipital lobe damage can cause a person to experience different vision problems.
-While other types of TBI may result in a wide variety of side effects, damage to the occipital lobe is unique because it generally affects one thing: sight.
+Individuals with occipital lobe damage often experience problems with their vision.
+While injury to other areas of the brain may result in a wide variety of secondary effects, damage to the occipital lobe is unique because it generally only affects vision.

 Understanding the Occipital Lobe

 The occipital lobe, located in the rear portion of the cerebral cortex, is primarily responsible for visual functions.
-It is the part of the brain where visual information is processed.
+It contains the primary and secondary visual cortices, which are essential for processing visual information.

+After being processed, visual information leaves the occipital lobe via two major pathways: the dorsal and ventral streams.
 The ventral stream is a pathway that leads to the temporal lobe.
 It carries information related to object form, color, and recognition.
-Essentially, it helps the temporal lobe determine “what” you see.
+Essentially, it helps the temporal lobe determine “what” is being seen.

-The dorsal stream, on the other hand, carries information about where objects are in space.
-It flows into the parietal lobe, where it is further processed.
+The dorsal stream, on the other hand, carries information regarding where objects are located in space.
+It flows into the parietal lobe, where the information is further processed.

-As you can see, the occipital, parietal, and temporal lobes interact closely together.
-Therefore, the symptoms of occipital lobe damage can overlap with those associated with parietal or temporal lobe damage.
+Since the occipital, parietal, and temporal lobes interact closely together, the symptoms of occipital lobe damage can overlap with those associated with parietal or temporal lobe damage.
+A CT scan or MRI can help determine precisely which areas of the brain have been damaged.

 Want 20 pages of brain injury recovery tips in PDF form?
 Click here to download our free ebook “15 Things Every TBI Survivor Must Know” (link opens a pop up for uninterrupted reading)